News

 "When a high-profile murder lands literally at her feet, Detective Hart knows this is her chance to get away from the endless domestic violence cases she is forced to investigate.
 But this is no simple investigation."

-10 Best Australian Books Coming Out in 2022
+The New Daily10 Best Australian Books Coming Out in 2022

 Last night Marie Claire magazine announced their 10 Best New Australian Books for 2022.
 Tucked between Emily Brugman's much anticipated debut novel and Alice Zaslavsky's new cookbook, were a mix of fiction and nonfiction titles, including (wait for it) Daughters of Eve!